WorldTrips Atlas America vs Trawick Safe Travels USA — 2026 Comparison

 Which plan is better for parents visiting from India or China?

-For parents from India or China — where hypertension and diabetes are very common — WorldTrips Atlas America is typically recommended due to the $50,000 acute onset pre-existing condition limit.
-The $1,000 Trawick limit provides minimal protection for a serious cardiac or diabetic emergency.
+For parents from India or China under age 70 — where hypertension and diabetes are very common — both WorldTrips Atlas America and Trawick Safe Travels USA Comprehensive cover acute onset up to the full policy maximum, so they are equal for this age group.
+For parents aged 70–79, WorldTrips Atlas America is recommended ($100,000 acute onset vs Trawick's $35,000).
+For parents 80+, only Trawick provides any acute onset coverage.
 See our detailed guide on travel insurance for parents from India.

 Can I buy WorldTrips or Trawick for just one month?